The Paris Review: 21st century

 In October 2012, The Paris Review published an anthology, Object Lessons, comprising a selection of 20 short stories from The Paris Reviews archive, each with an introduction by a contemporary author.
 Contributors include Jeffrey Eugenides (with an introduction to a story by Denis Johnson), Lydia Davis (with an introduction to a story by Jane Bowles), and Ali Smith (with an introduction to a story by Lydia Davis).

 On October 8, 2012, the magazine launched its app for the iPad and iPhone.
 Developed by Atavist, the app includes access to new issues, back issues, and archival collections from its fiction and poetry sections—along with the complete interview series and the Paris Review Daily.

 In November 2015, The Paris Review published its first anthology of new writing since 1964, The Unprofessionals: New American Writing from The Paris Review, including writing by well-established authors like Zadie Smith, Ben Lerner, and John Jeremiah Sullivan, as well as emerging writers like Emma Cline, Ottessa Moshfegh, Alexandra Kleeman, and Angela Flournoy.

-In late 2021, for the first issue with Stokes as editor-in-chief and Na Kim as art director, the journal was given a redesign by Matt Willey of Pentagram that hearkened back to the look that it had in the late 1960s and early 1970s: a minimalist style, a cover with a sans serif font and a great deal of white space, a smaller trim size, and paper that was physically softer.
+In late 2021, for the first issue with Emily Stokes as editor-in-chief and Na Kim as art director, the journal was given a redesign by Matt Willey of Pentagram that hearkened back to the look that it had in the late 1960s and early 1970s: a minimalist style, a cover with a sans serif font and a great deal of white space, a smaller trim size, and paper that was physically softer.

+CIA

+In January 2007, an article published by The New York Times supported the claim that founding editor Matthiessen had been employed by the Central Intelligence Agency at the time of the magazine's founding and reported that he used The Paris Review as a cover while he was stationed in Paris, not a collaborator, for his spying activities.
+Historians such as Frances Stonor Saunders have noted that the Review was not directly funded by the CIA, although it operated within the same postwar network of literary and cultural institutions supported by the CIA-backed Congress for Cultural Freedom (CCF).
+Specifically, archival records indicate that The Paris Review occasionally benefited indirectly through the sale of reprints to CCF-affiliated journals such as Encounter and Preuves, and by sharing contributors and editors with those magazines.
+Matthiessen later expressed regret for his CIA involvement, maintaining that The Paris Review was editorially independent and was never directed or influenced by U.S. government interests.